 UCAS Clearing enables universities to fill any spaces they have left, and applicants without offers to secure a place at university.
 Every year, thousands of students – typically around 10% – find a place this way.
 Once you have your results, you can apply to any course that has vacancies (it doesn’t need to be the same subject as your original UCAS application).
 You can find vacancies on university websites, the UCAS website and The Daily Telegraph (in print, on the website and via their Clearing app) from A-level results day onwards.

 How can I stay positive if I’ve messed up?

-Before you lock yourself in a dark room and succumb to feelings of worthlessness, take a breath.
-It’s only a big deal if you let if become one.
+Take a breath.
+It’s only a big deal if you let it become one.

 Don’t suffer alone.
 Talk to your closest friends and ask for support from your family.
-These people love you irrespective of what that slip of paper says.
+These people love you no matter what that slip of paper says.
 Your results don’t define you; they don’t make you any less of a person.
 Let your loved ones remind you just how awesome you are.

 Keep things in perspective.
 Try to think about what impact your results will have on your life in two, five or ten years time.
 The chances are you can still achieve your ambitions in the long term, even if you have to adjust your path right now.